 Harvard Law School Professor of Practice Naz Modirzadeh combines levity with earnestness in last lecture to the graduating class.

 The 2020 Last Lecture Series is an HLS tradition where selected faculty members impart insight, advice, and final words of wisdom to the graduating class.
-Speakers this year include Dehlia Umunna, Daphna Renan, Ruth Okediji, and Naz Modirzadeh.
+Speakers this year included Dehlia Umunna, Daphna Renan, Ruth Okediji, and Naz Modirzadeh.

 With a little help from their at-home photographers, HLS professors share what teaching classes via Zoom looks like.